MyHwu9508/altv-os-menu-framework/README.md

 # alt:V Open Source MenuFramework
----

 **[MenuFramework](https://github.com/MyHwu9508/altv-os-menu-framework)** is a menu framework written for **[alt:V](https://altv.mp/)**.
 This framework will help you implement intuitive menus quickly.
+Currently this framework is only available in JS.
+In case you want to help me adding TS support, please check the contact details on the bottom of this page.

 ## Features
 - Components (default items, list items, checkbox items, input items, confirm items)